About Arianna Huffington

 She serves on several boards that promote community solutions to social problems, including A Place Called Home, which works with at-risk children in South Central Los Angeles.
 She also serves on the Board of Trustees for the Archer School for Girls.

 In 2011 AOL announced it would acquire Huffington Post for $315 million.
-As part of the deal Arianna Huffington will become president and editor-in-chief of The Huffington Post Media Group.
+As part of the deal Arianna Huffington became president and editor-in-chief of The Huffington Post Media Group.